jimmynicol/image-resizer/README.md

 ## Overview

-`image-resizer` sits as a custom origin behind your CDN, serving resized and optimized images from a variety of sources.
+The server is now based on Express 4.0 and removes the previous dependency on Redis so it is now a standalone app that can be run on Heroku (or elsewhere) with out the need for any external services.

-It has a plugin architecture that allows you to add your own image sources.
+`image-resizer` has added a plugin architecture that allows you to add your own image sources.
 Out of the box it supports: S3, Facebook, Twitter, Youtube, Vimeo (and local file system in development mode).

-When a new image size is requested via the CDN `image-resizer`, as the origin point, will pull down the original image from the cloud.
+When a new image size is requested of `image-resizer` via the CDN, it will pull down the original image from the cloud.
 It will then resize according to the requested dimensions, optimize according to file type and optionally filter the image.
 All responses are crafted with custom responses to maximise the facility of the CDN.

-The server is now based on Express 4.0 and removes the previous dependancy on Redis so it is now a standalone app that can be run on Heroku (or elsewhere) with out the need for any external services.

 ## Getting Started

     $ npm install -g image-resizer
     $ mkdir my_fancy_image_server
     $ cd my_fancy_image_server
     $ image-resizer new
     $ npm install

 This will create a new directory structure including all the necessary files needed to run `image-resizer`.
 The money file is `index.js` which is loads the express configuration and routes.